joselimajr/SpotiDownloader/README.md

 ### [Download](https://github.com/afkarxyz/SpotifyDown-GUI/releases/download/v1.4/SpotifyDown.exe) SpotifyDown GUI

 > [!IMPORTANT]
-> - Due to updates in the API, a token is required periodically.
+> Due to updates in the API, a token is required periodically.
 It seems that the token expiration period is around 10 minutes.
-> - Requires **Google Chrome**

 ## Features